LABORA-INF-UFG/UE-non3GPP/dev/README.md

 Using the second terminal, we will now initialize the API that provides access to MongoDB registration end-points.
 In the terminal, access the ```/root/go/src/free5gc/webconsole``` directory and then run the following command ```go run server.go```.
 After a few seconds, a Log message equivalent to this ```Listening and serving HTTP on :5000```.

 ### Init N3IWF
+Initializing N3WIF is similar to the process performed when initializing free5GC, however, only 1 terminal will be required.
+Access the VM where N3IWF was installed and navigate to the ```/root/go/src/free5gc/NFs/n3iwf``` directory.
+After accessing the directory, run the following command ```go run cmd/main.go```.
+On the first run, some dependencies will be configured and after a few seconds a Log message similar to ```[INFO][N3IWF][Init] N3IWF running...``` will be displayed.
+It indicates that the N3IWF is ready and properly connecting to the previously initialized Free5gc.

 ### Register UE-non3GPP into Free5GC
 TODO